 These risk factors do not identify all of the risks we face.
 Our business is also subject to general risks that affect many other companies.
-In addition, we operate in a continually changing business, economic and geopolitical environment and as a result, new risk factors may emerge from time to time.
-Risks not currently known to us, or that we currently believe are immaterial, may impact our business operations, financial condition or share price.
-The global economic and geopolitical climate, including the impacts of the ongoing COVID-19 pandemic, amplifies many of the risks below.
-Risks in this section are grouped in the following categories: (1) Risks Related to Macroeconomic and Industry Factors; (2) Risks Related to Our Business and Operations; (3) Risks Related to Legal, Regulatory and Tax; and (4) Risks Related to Ownership of Our Common Stock.
-Many risks affect more than one category, and as a result the risks are not in order of significance or probability of occurrence.
+In addition, we operate in a continually changing business, economic and geopolitical environment and as a result, new risk factors, or changes to our risk profile, may emerge from time to time.
+Risks not currently known to us, or that we currently believe are immaterial, may impact our business, operations, financial condition or share price.
+The global economic and geopolitical climate, including as a result of the war between Russia and Ukraine, the coronavirus ("COVID-19") pandemic, and macroeconomic conditions, amplify many of the risks below.
+Risks in this section are grouped in the following categories: (1) Risks Related to Geopolitical, Macroeconomic and Industry Factors; (2) Risks Related to Our Business and Operations; (3) Risks Related to Financial and Tax; (4) Risks Related to Legal and Regulatory; and (5) Risks are not in order of significance or probability of occurrence.

-Risks Related to Macroeconomic and Industry Factors
+Risks Related to Geopolitical, Macroeconomic and Industry Factors